Cottonpapero/dotfiles/README.md

 Personal configs I use in Arch linux :3

 ## freshconfiginstall.sh
-A bash script to automate common --- I perform in a fresh Arch Linux install.
+A bash script to automate common actions I perform in a fresh Arch Linux install.
 Grabs official packages using pacman, moves config files to their respective directories, and appends lines to init files such as .xinitrc.
-Assumes the script is ran from within this dotfiles directory.
+Assumes the script is ran from within this dotfiles directory AND that you have already created users, added permissions, and installed sudo.
 Current package install list:

 * xorg-server
 * xorg-apps